vellvm/ticl/README.md

 - relation-algebra
 - The coinduction library (https://github.com/elefthei/coinduction)

-Then use `dune build` in the root directory to build `ICTL` and `dune install` to install it.
+Then use `dune build` in the root directory to build `TICL` and `dune install` to install it.

 # File structure
 ```
 .
-├── coq-ictl.opam
+├── coq-ticl.opam
 ├── _CoqProject
 ├── dune-project
 ├── examples